Auction of skull of Civil War soldier found at Gettysburg canceled

 The Battle of Gettysburg, which lasted three days in 1863, is often described as the turning point of the Civil War.
 Some 164,000 troops from both sides participated, and some 45,000 were left dead, wounded or missing.

-The most recent discovery of Civil War soldier remains was in 1996.
-Those were interred with full military honors in the national cemetery at Gettysburg, which President Abraham Lincoln dedicated with his famous Gettysburg Address.
+The most recent discovery of Civil War soldier remains at Gettysburg was in 1996.
+Those were interred with full military honors in the national cemetery there, which President Abraham Lincoln dedicated with his famous Gettysburg Address.

 The skull was found in 1949 on private land near Benner’s Farm, site of a Confederate field hospital, by someone tilling a garden.
 A breastplate found nearby came from a Louisiana unit of the Confederate Army, the auction house said.